-Workers Services · Cloudflare Workers docs

 Workers Services

-Services are the new building block for deploying applications on Cloudflare Workers.
+Workers Services are the new building blocks for deploying applications on Cloudflare Workers.
 Workers Services are made of environments, which are scripts that can contain bindings to KV stores, Durable Objects, or even other services, as well as environment variables and secrets.
-Workers Services can have multiple environments and can set up pipelines for promoting a service from one environment to another.
+Workers Services can have multiple environments and can set up pipelines for promoting a deployment from one environment to another.

-Unlike a script, a Workers Service is composable, which allows services to talk to each other; allowing you to develop new kinds of services like routers, middlewares, or traffic gateways.
-Services also support multiple environments, allowing you to test changes in a preview environment, then promote those changes to production when you are ready.
+Unlike a traditional Workers script, a Workers Service is composable, which allows Workers services to talk to each other; allowing you to develop new kinds of services like routers, middlewares, deployment managers, or traffic gateways.
+Workers Services also support multiple environments, allowing you to test changes in a preview environment, then promote those changes to production when you are ready – or execute your own custom deployment strategies.

 Each Workers Service comes with a production environment and the ability to create or clone dozens of preview environments.
 Every aspect of an environment is overridable: the code, environment variables, and resource bindings, like KV namespaces and Durable Objects.
-You can create and switch between environments in the dashboard, go to Account Home > Workers > choose your Worker > production > Create environment.

 Service environments